desertwitch/mergerFS-unRAID/README.md

 Copyrights NUT for UNRAID (frontend): macester, gfjardim, dmacias72, SimonF

+Copyrights MergerFS (backend): Antonio SJ Musumeci (see ISC-LICENSE)

 Copyrights UNRAID Plugin System: Dan Landon, Bergware International, Lime Technology

-This project continues to be licensed under GPL2 and/or GPL3 - see LICENSE files for information!
+This project continues to be licensed under GPL2, GPL3 and/or ISC where applicable - see respective LICENSE files!